gnosis/dex-services/README.md

 ### Different networks:

-In order to start StableX for the Rinkeby network, make sure that the env variables in common-rinkeby.env are up to date and then start the specific docker:
+In order to start BatchExchange for the Rinkeby network, make sure that the env variables in common-rinkeby.env are up to date and then start the specific docker:

 ```
 docker-compose -f docker-compose.yml -f docker-compose.rinkeby.yml up stablex